Star Trek Star Fleet Technical Manual: Use as reference material

 In addition, the manual, along with semi-official blueprints available at the time of the Klingon and Romulan ships, was a major source for the initial designs used for Federation ships for the board game Star Fleet Battles.

+A Kelvin Timeline of Star Trek version of the Saladin Class Destroyer from the manual appears in the mobile and PC game Star Trek Fleet Command.